 Why would you extend your lease?

-If you own flat or apartment in south west London, or are thinking of buying one, it is likely to be leasehold property.
-This is the most common form of flat ownership in England and Wales and means that while you own your own property, you do not own the building, but are renting it for a fixed period.
-When you decide to sell the flat, the lease is transferred to the buyer.
+If you own a flat or apartment in southwest London or are thinking of buying one, it is likely to be leasehold property.
+Leasehold is the most common form of flat ownership in England and Wales and means that you have a right to live in the property for a set period.
+For more information on how leasehold works and how it differs from freehold, read our blog article on the difference between freehold and leasehold.

 When should I extend my lease?